gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 - **Merging Lists and Dictionaries:**
   - More complicated data structures can be formed by merging lists and dictionaries.
   - You can have lists in a dictionary and dictionaries in a list.
-- Pay attention to `spaces` and `dashes` in the below examples:
+- Pay attention to `spaces` and `dashes` in the below concept example:
-  - List of 2 dictionaries (GigabitEthernet0 and GigabitEthernet1)
+  - Example is a list of 2 dictionaries (GigabitEthernet0 and GigabitEthernet1)
+  - Under each list item (ex: GigabitEthernet0) there are several key:value pairs.

 ```
 ---